seregatipich/GroupBot/README.md

 - 'process_profession': Processes the profession of the user.
 - 'process_help': Processes the help preference of the user and concludes the conversation.

 ## Contribution
 Feel free to fork the project and submit pull requests.
 Ensure to follow the code structure and format.

+## License
+This project is open-source and available under MIT License